ky0uk1/ky0uk1.github.io/_posts/overthewire1.md

 the password for the next user and so on.

-Remember that if you want to really learn what these games want to teach you, the best thing to do is do them blindly (without reading a writeup like this one lol) and research on the internet the topics presented, not the solutions.
+Remember that if you want to really learn what these games want to teach you, the best thing to do is do them blindly (without reading a writeup like this one) and research on the internet the topics presented, not the solutions.
 With that in mind, writeups (for me atleast) are just a way of seeing other ways to accomplish the same solution, which you might have not thought of.